AshwinRamachandran2002/snow-spider-agent/methods/spider-self-refine/README.md

-# Self-Refinement Workflow with Format Restriction and Column Exploration on Spider2.0-snow and Spider2.0-lite
+# Self-Refinement Agent with Format Restriction and Column Exploration on Spider2.0-snow and Spider2.0-lite

 ## Dependencies